COLE: A Column-based Learned Storage for Blockchain Systems: COLE Overview

 \subsection{Design Overview}

 \Cref{fig:overview} shows the overview of COLE.
-Following the column-based design~\cite{abadi2009column, mehra2015column}, \ce{we store various versions of each state contiguously in the index of the most recent block by drawing an analogy between blockchain states and database columns.
-When a state is updated in a new block, the state and its version number (i.e., the height of the new block) are appended to the index where all of the state's historical versions are stored.} To index the historical values of the state, we use a \emph{compound key} $\mathcal{K}$ in the form of $\langle addr, blk\rangle$, where $addr$ is the state address and $blk$ is the block height when the value was updated.
-In \cref{fig:overview}, when block $i+1$ updates the state at address $k_3$ (highlighted in red), a new compound key of $k_3$, $\mathcal{K}_3' \gets \langle k_3, i+1\rangle$, is created.
+Following the column-based design~\cite{abadi2009column, mehra2015column}, we adopt an analogy between blockchain states and database columns.
+Each state's historical versions are contiguously stored in the index of the latest block. \ce{When a state is updated in a new block, the state and its version number (i.e., block height) are appended to the index where all of the state's historical versions are stored.} For indexing historical state values, we use a \emph{compound key} $\mathcal{K}$ in the form of $\langle addr, blk\rangle$, where $blk$ is the block height when the value of $addr$ was updated. \ce{In \cref{fig:overview}, when block $i+1$ updates the state at address $k_3$ (highlighted in red), a new compound key of $k_3$, $\mathcal{K}_3' \gets \langle k_3, i+1\rangle$, is created.
 Then, the updated value $v_3'$ indexed by $\mathcal{K}_3'$ is inserted into COLE.
-With the column-based design, $v_3'$ is stored next to $k_3$'s old version $v_3$.
-Compared with the MPT in \cref{fig:mpt}, the cumbersome node duplication along the update path (e.g., $n_1, n_2, n_4$ and $n_1', n_2', n_4'$) is avoided to save the storage overhead.
+With the column-based design, $v_3'$ is stored next to $k_3$'s old version $v_3$.} Compared with the MPT in \cref{fig:mpt}, the cumbersome node duplication along the update path (e.g., $n_1, n_2, n_4$ and $n_1', n_2', n_4'$) is avoided to save the storage overhead.

-\ce{As using learned models to index the column-based blockchain data comes with high write costs, we propose adopting the LSM-tree maintenance approach to manage the learned index in COLE.
-In this approach, the index storage is organized into levels with exponential growing sizes}.
-When there is a new write, the new data value is first inserted into the first level.
-If the level reaches the pre-defined maximum capacity, all data in the current level will be merged into a sorted run in the next level.
-The above merge operation can happen recursively until the capacity requirement is not violated.
-To handle the highly dynamic first level, it is usually stored in memory, whereas all other levels are stored on disk.
-In COLE, we employ Merkle B+-tree (MB-tree)~\cite{li2006dynamic} in the first level and disk-optimized learned indexes in subsequent levels.
-We choose MB-tree rather than MPT for the in-memory level because MB-tree is more efficient in compacting the indexed data as a sorted run and flushing it to the first on-disk level.
+To mitigate the high write cost associated with learned models for indexing blockchain data in a column-based design, we propose using the LSM-tree maintenance strategy in COLE.
+It structures index storage into levels of exponentially increasing sizes.
+New data is initially added to the first level. \ce{When the level reaches its pre-defined maximum capacity, all the data in that level is merged into a sorted run in the next level.
+This merge operation can occur recursively until the capacity requirement is no longer violated.} The first level, often highly dynamic, is typically stored in memory, while other levels reside on disk.
+COLE employs Merkle B+-tree (MB-tree)~\cite{li2006dynamic} for the first level and disk-optimized learned indexes for subsequent levels.
+We choose MB-tree over MPT for the in-memory level due to its better efficiency in compacting data into sorted runs and flushing them to the first on-disk level.